When the Court Steps In

 Three Paths to Supervised Administration

-Arizona law identifies three situations where the court will order supervised administration:
+Among the types of probate in Arizona, supervised administration stands apart.
+The law identifies three situations where the court will order it:

 - The will itself directs supervised administration.
-The court will follow that instruction unless circumstances have changed significantly since the will was signed and supervision is no longer necessary.
+The court will follow that instruction unless circumstances have changed since the will was signed.
+In that case, supervision may no longer be needed.

-- The will directs unsupervised administration, but the court finds supervision is needed to protect the interests of heirs or beneficiaries.
+- The will directs unsupervised administration.
+However, the court finds supervision is needed to protect the interests of heirs or beneficiaries.

-- Neither directive exists, but the court determines supervision is appropriate given the facts.
+- Neither directive exists.
+The court decides supervision is appropriate given the facts.

 If the decedent's will directs unsupervised administration, supervised administration shall be ordered only upon a finding that it is necessary for protection of persons interested in the estate.

-A.R.S. § 14-3502(2)In practice, supervised administration is most often requested when beneficiaries have concerns about how the personal representative is managing the estate, or when the estate involves complex assets, disputes, or potential conflicts of interest.
+A.R.S. § 14-3502(2)In practice, supervised administration is most often requested when beneficiaries have concerns about how the personal representative is managing the estate.
+Disputes over personal property, complex assets, or potential conflicts of interest also trigger these petitions.
+Whether coming from informal probate or formal probate, the Arizona court can step in when needed.